shane806/CGB_input/README.md

    * Each list contains experimentally validated DNA binding sites for the corresponding TF protein, represented as strings.
    * Each string is a DNA sequence (all uppercase) represented as they're commonly represented: 'ACTG'.

-As long as these two fields are present and accurate, ``cgb_input_generator`` can run and return a meaningful result using default values for parameters.

 3. **A list of ``cgb_input_generator`` parameters**
    * Actually a dictionary, where the key is the name of the parameter, and the value is the specified value for that parameter.